-In estimating the fair value of derivative financial instruments, the Group uses market-observable data to the extent it is available.
-Where such data is not available, certain estimates regarding inputs to the valuation are required to be made.
-Information about the valuation techniques and inputs used are disclosed in Note 22.
+In estimating the fair value of derivative financial instruments, the Group uses market-observable data (Level 1 and 2 inputs) to the extent it is available.
+Where such data is not available, certain estimates (Level 3 inputs) regarding inputs to the valuation are required to be made.
+Level 3 inputs form a significant part of the fair value of the financial instruments held by the Group.
+Information about the valuation techniques and inputs used are disclosed in Note 20.